 \subsubsection{Numerical approaches}

 If even existing, optimal solutions are only known for certain dimensions and numbers of vectors.
 Thus, there is great interest for numerical approaches.
 A variety of different algorithms have been published in the last decades and the whole topic is still active.
-Examples are not limited to: \begin{itemize} \item Random search based IDFT constructions leading to constellations with block-circulant structure~\cite{hochwald_systematic_2000}. \item Considering a sphere vector quantizer obtained through a generalized Lloyd algorithm~\cite{xia_achieving_2005}. \item Different smooth approximations of the $\max$ operator in~\eqref{eq:OptProb} with a free parameter which can be used in an iterative manner for optimization~\cite{agrawal_multiple-antenna_2001,gohary_noncoherent_2009,medra_flexible_2014}. \item Application of an exponential map on space-time codes for coherent systems~\cite{kammoun_non-coherent_2007}. \item Alternating projections enforcing alternately spectral and structural properties~\cite{dhilon_constructing_2008}. \item A geometrically motivated expansion-compression algorithm~\cite{schober_geodesical_2009}. \end{itemize} In Section~\ref{sec:BCASC}, a new numerical approach is proposed, which aims to obtain vector sets with minimal coherence by finding BCASCs.
+Examples are not limited to: \begin{itemize} \item Random search based DFT constructions leading to constellations with circulant structure~\cite{hochwald_systematic_2000}. \item Considering a sphere vector quantizer obtained through a generalized Lloyd algorithm~\cite{xia_achieving_2005}. \item Different smooth approximations of the $\max$ operator in~\eqref{eq:OptProb} with a free parameter which can be used in an iterative manner for optimization~\cite{agrawal_multiple-antenna_2001,gohary_noncoherent_2009,medra_flexible_2014}. \item Application of an exponential map on space-time codes for coherent systems~\cite{kammoun_non-coherent_2007}. \item Alternating projections enforcing alternately spectral and structural properties~\cite{dhilon_constructing_2008}. \item A geometrically motivated expansion-compression algorithm~\cite{schober_geodesical_2009}. \item Iterative decorrelation by a series of locally convex optimizations~\cite{rusu_design_2013}. \item Combining shrinkage and matrix nearness with an optional averaging step~\cite{tsiligianni_construction_2014}. \end{itemize} In Section~\ref{sec:BCASC}, a new numerical approach is proposed, which aims to obtain vector sets with minimal coherence by finding BCASCs.